Safely Celebrate the Holidays with Seniors During COVID-19

 Think about the most ideal holiday season you can envision.
 While that image may vary a little for every one of us, it might include gifts, lights, good food, and traditions passed down through the generations.
 However, what most certainly holds true for all of us is the enjoyment in spending time with the people we love.
 Unfortunately, the COVID-19 pandemic has, of course, caused us all to rethink best way to celebrate the holidays with our older loved ones.
 With a little bit of ingenuity and creativity, however, it’s possible to bridge the gap and safely celebrate the holidays with the older adults you love, even if you are not able to be together with them in person this season.

 Our aging care experts have collected a handful of ideas to help you get started:

-- Send smiles.
-Cards, letters, pictures, telephone calls, small gifts, etc. will all mean so much to seniors who will be missing time with family and friends.
+Send smiles.
+Cards, letters, pictures, telephone calls, small gifts, etc. are the perfect way to safely celebrate the holidays and will all mean so much to seniors who will be missing time with family and friends.
 Coordinate with members of the family to take turns reaching out regularly in ways such as this so your older loved ones are inundated with expressions of love.

 Share your emotions.
 There is nothing quite as heartwarming as hearing from someone you love about the impact you have made on his or her life.
 Take this time to convey your gratitude towards the older adults you love for the difference they’ve made in your daily life, and be specific: “Dad, your patience with me when I was a teenager taught me what unconditional love looks like, and thanks to you, I am a more patient person with my own kids.”